stbiadmin/jdn-website/content/publication/faces/index.md

 abstract: Law enforcement agencies, corporations and non-Governmental organizations alike have begun to adopt ConvolutionalNeural Network (CNN)-based approaches to confirming individual identities via facial recognition for a variety of applications.
 However, the current state-of-the-art (SoTA) has been shown to be highly unreliable when comparing images of inconsistent quality, as is typical in real-world applications.
 Though the demand for such technology is strong, the current practical outcomes of its use, given these limitations, have also been quite harmful for both the public and institutions involved.
 At worst, individuals are improperly implicated in crimes, financial and identity fraud goes undetected and humanitarian aid is poorly distributed.

-  I propose to improve upon these approaches by -
+  I propose to improve upon previous approaches by -

-    1. Developing a large synthetic training set using StyleGAN generated faces of people who do not exist
+    1. Curating a large dataset consisting of both fully synthetic and augmented real-world images

     2. Randomly applying various degradations to the synthetic images for training, while also preserving the high-quality images for ground-truth

-    3. Training a neural network which takes two images- a low-quality image and a 2nd (real-world) image and outputs a yes/no answer to the question “do these two images contain the same person?”
+    3. Developing a neural network architecture which takes as an input a high quality image from a single source identity, identifies the most mathematically similar images in the dataset to that image, then compares a progressively degraded second image from the source identity to all of the n most similar images and outputs a yes/no answer to the question "which of these images contain the source identity?"

     4. Assessing the performance of this end-to-end system and the feasibility of reliable and ethical non-expert employment

 # Summary.
 An optional shortened abstract.
 summary: